LootCalc

 Path of Exile Currency & Profit Calculator

-Two reproducible plays: (1) Budget Strand speed farm—20c investment, 2.8 min, ~74c return in the log; low variance, easy 1,500–1,600c/hr if you chain.
+Two example plays: (1) Budget Strand speed farm—20c investment, 2.8 min, ~74c return in a typical run; low variance, easy 1,500–1,600c/hr if you chain.
 (2) Doctor hunt—Burial T16 with Divination atlas nodes; EV jumps but only wins if you stay under ~4 minutes.
 Drop your own clear time into the calculator to see when div cards beat generic currency farms.
 Quick checklist: if clear time >5 min, scale back juicing; if currency/hour dips below your baseline, change map or atlas plan.

 Expected value per action is the foundation.
 Each map is an independent trial covering currency, div cards, uniques, fragments, and influenced bases.
 EV per action = Σ(value × probability).
 The calculator ships community-verified drop rates for popular strats (Delirium, Expedition, Breach, Harbinger) and lets you override for league mechanics.
 By decoupling EV from time, you can test theorycrafts before spending scarabs and sextants.